helcl42/WormHoles/README.md

     return 0;
 }
 ```

-### Example 2
+### Example 2: Subsystems and Notifications

-This example shows a bit more advanced usage of `WormHoles` library.
-There is a main `System` that starts two quite independently running `Subsystem`s. `SubSystem` instances have their working loop threads, and once they make progress with their work, they notify the main `System`, and it generates some `LogEvent` to let the user know about its progress/state.
+This example demonstrates a more advanced usage of the `WormHoles` library.
+A main `System` starts two independent `Subsystem`s, each running in its own thread.
+The `Subsystem`s notify the main `System` about their progress, which generates `LogEvent`s.

 ```cpp
 #include <worm/EventChannel.h>